postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2023-02-16-parhelion-release-notes-ii.md

 This card has had the Bomb subtype removed and replaced by Weapon.
 This is technically a functional change, making the card tutorable by [Asmund Pudlat](https://netrunnerdb.com/en/card/33082), but it's obviously mostly for flavor and consistency reasons.

 ### Ika
-The long process of adding the "interface" ability flag to all existing icebreakers continues.
-This time, Ika was updated, and more will continue to trickle in as they pop up on the rules team's radar for one reason or another.
+The long process of adding the "interface" ability flag to all existing icebreakers finally concludes.
+Most of the icebreakers received this change in [CTU 1.0](https://nullsignal.games/wp-content/uploads/2021/08/NISEI-Card-Updates-v1.0.pdf), with a few stragglers being added in later versions.
+For whatever reason, Ika was the only one still missing it, but has now come in from the cold.

 ### Malia Z0l0k4
 "An" has been replaced with "1".
 NSG are generally moving towards specifying quantities with numbers rather than text.